Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Richmond (South) - Cremorne has 67 active public transport stops.
-These comprise a mix of train, light rail, and bus services.
-The area is served by 20 individual routes that collectively facilitate 12,592 weekly passenger trips.
+These include train, light rail, and bus services.
+The stops are served by 20 different routes, collectively offering 12,592 weekly passenger trips.

 Frequently Asked Questions - Transport